phac-nml/irida-staramr-results/README.md

    ```

 ### Configuration for IRIDA REST API

+- You will need to have a client instance in IRIDA.
+  - Only IRIDA administrators can create client instances.
+Users should contact their IRIDA admin for client credentials.
-- You will need to create a client in IRIDA.
-Refer to [IRIDA client configuration](https://irida.corefacility.ca/documentation/user/administrator/#managing-system-clients) guide for more details.
+  - Refer to [IRIDA client configuration](https://irida.corefacility.ca/documentation/user/administrator/#managing-system-clients) guide for more details.
 - You will need to create your own configuration file in YAML.
 Here is an [example](./example-config.yml).

   #### Fields: